schmoelder/diss/doc/01_introduction/00_index.md

 Nowadays many wet lab experiments are only performed to calibrate these models {cite}`Rajendran2013`.
 The model-based design and optimization of chromatographic separations is, however, not trivial.
 This is due to the periodic operation and the distinct non-linear dynamics of chromatographic processes, as well as the many degrees of freedom involved such as column dimensions, valve switching times, or operating conditions.
-For some of the operating modes, there exist simple shortcut methods that deliver rough initial design estimates (see e.g. {cite}`Siitonen2011` for batch chromatography, {cite}`Sainio2009,Kaspereit2011` for SSR systems, {cite}`Mazzotti2006` for SMB processes, or {cite}`Siitonen2015` for a common treatment), but these models often include many simplifications.
+For some of the operating modes, there exist simple shortcut methods that deliver rough initial design estimates (see e.g. {cite}`Siitonen2011` for batch chromatography, {cite}`Sainio2009,Kaspereit2011` for MR-SSR systems, {cite}`Mazzotti2006` for SMB processes, or {cite}`Siitonen2015` for a common treatment), but these models often include many simplifications.
 For example, they might only work for certain binding models, neglect mass-transfer, or only cover single column operation.
 However, in many practical cases, a wide range of binding interaction mechanisms are relevant, including adsorption, ionic interactions, binding to specific ligands, or size exclusion.
 Furthermore, physical phenomena like axial dispersion, film diffusion, or pore diffusion often play a significant role and must be accounted for.